kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ```

-The response from the server is will be as below.
+The response from the server is given below.

 ```javascript
   {